The beginning of Blissfully Amy was written in ink and intention.

 I bought the domain Blissfully Amy in 2017.

-In the years between, I moved from Shanghai to Canada, and eventually back to Asia, where I now call Hong Kong home.
-There were global shifts and personal ones: a pandemic, a divorce, grief, loss, and quiet moments of starting over more than once.
+In the years that followed, I moved from Shanghai to Canada, and eventually back to Asia, where I now call Hong Kong home.
+There were global shifts and personal ones, a pandemic, a divorce, grief, loss, and quiet moments of starting over more than once.

 Then, eight years later, lying in bed after being hospitalised, something shifted.
 I was tired, healing, tender, and surrendered.
 I had finally stopped resisting and began allowing life to unfold, without the pressure to force, prove, or perfect.

-The symbolism wasn’t lost on me: Easter, resurrection, spring.
+The symbolism was not lost on me.
+Easter.
+Resurrection.
+Spring.
 A new chapter, not just in my work, but in myself.

 Not long before, I had visited Bali, where I asked the island to help me release what no longer served me.
 And it did, deeply.
-I got sick.
+I became ill.
 But in that unraveling, something within me cleared.
 My body and soul shed layers I no longer needed.
-It wasn’t comfortable, but it was healing.
+It was not comfortable, but it was healing.

-If you're holding onto something that hasn’t bloomed yet, I hope this reminds you: your timing is sacred.
-And when it’s ready, it will unfold, quietly, powerfully, in its own way.
+And when it is ready, it will unfold, quietly, powerfully, in its own way.

 With love,